shrimpcast/shrimpcast/README.md

    ```

    Make sure to replace `[YOUR_DOMAIN_NAME]` with your domain name.
+   >Note: as of v1.2.1, you can pass the flag --restreamer to install [restreamer](https://github.com/datarhei/restreamer) instead of [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)

-2. (Optional) If you're using Cloudflare as a reverse proxy, run:
+3. (Optional) If you're using Cloudflare as a reverse proxy, run:

    ```bash
    wget -O cloudflare_setup.sh https://github.com/shrimpcast/shrimpcast/releases/latest/download/cloudflare_setup.sh